zahmadi57/capstone-project/kubernetes/learning_materials/04_monitoring_stack.md

 For the Monitoring Stack, rather than using temporary `kubectl port-forward` tunnels, we deploy **Ingress resources** in the `monitoring` namespace, just like we did for the Lab Application.
 This means:

-- Browse to `http://grafana.project.local` → NGINX Ingress → Grafana Service
+- Browse to `http://grafana.finalproject.local` → NGINX Ingress → Grafana Service
-- Browse to `http://prometheus.project.local` → NGINX Ingress → Prometheus Service
+- Browse to `http://prometheus.finalproject.local` → NGINX Ingress → Prometheus Service

 **How the DNS + Ingress combination works:**
 1. Your machine sends a DNS query for `grafana.project.local` to `prdx-dns101`.
-2. The DNS server returns `192.168.0.59` (the VM IP) — the exact same IP as the Lab App.
+2. The DNS server returns `10.0.0.242` (the VM IP) — the exact same IP as the Lab App.
-3. Your browser sends an HTTP request to `192.168.0.59:80` with the `Host: grafana.project.local` header.
+3. Your browser sends an HTTP request to `10.0.0.242:80` with the `Host: grafana.finalproject.local` header.
 4. NGINX Ingress reads the `Host:` header and routes the request to the `kube-prometheus-stack-grafana` service inside the `monitoring` namespace.

 This approach is **simpler, more permanent, and more production-like** than port-forwarding.
 There are no background terminal processes to maintain.